 Changing your lifestyle can help control and manage high blood pressure.
 Your health care provider may recommend that you make lifestyle changes including:

 - Eating a heart-healthy diet with less salt

 - Getting regular physical activity

-- Maintaining a healthy weight or losing weight if you're overweight or obese
+- Maintaining a healthy weight or losing weight

-- Limiting the amount of alcohol you drink
+- Limiting alcohol

-But sometimes lifestyle changes aren't enough.
-In addition to diet and exercise, your doctor may recommend medication to lower your blood pressure.
+Sometimes lifestyle changes aren't enough to treat high blood pressure.
+If they don't help, your provider may recommend medicine to lower your blood pressure.

 - You're a healthy adult age 65 or older